-There are lots of options for great food in Inverness – including the restaurants at the two hotels I have mentioned above.
-Mustard Seed is a local gem serving up European food made with local Scottish produce.
+There are many options for great food in Inverness – including the restaurants at the two hotels I mentioned above.
+Mustard Seed is a local gem serving European food made with local Scottish produce.

 Or enjoy real ale and excellent pub grub at The Castle Tavern.

 ⇒ If you’re looking for some relaxation after your Scottish Highlands trip check out my post on the top Scotland Spa Breaks.

 I’ve traveled a lot and I have to say the Scottish Highlands is one of the most stunning places I have ever visited.
 The strangest thing is how often I was the only person around – it feels like there are places here that should be teaming with tourists.
 We can thank the Scottish weather for that.